Go to Reviews.org AU Edition

 A medical alert device is for anyone worried about falling or other medical emergencies.
 Aging adults tend to use them the most, but these devices are also perfect for individuals with chronic illnesses.
 And the GPS-enabled ones (more on that in a minute) are perfect for users with memory problems.

-Automatic fall detection isn’t a default feature for most medical alert devices.
+Automatic fall detection isn’t a default feature for most medical alert devices unless you're willing to pay an extra fee.
 You usually have to pay $10 or $15 extra to add it to your system.
 But falls can cause users to lose consciousness or comprehension, so it makes sense to add the automatic alert instead of relying on the user to press the device button.